Delivering Excellence in Health Care

-Founded in 1922 by the Franciscan Missionaries of Mary, St. Francis Hospital & Heart Center® in Roslyn, NY, is New York State’s only specialty designated cardiac center, offering one of the leading cardiac care programs in the nation.
-A member of Catholic Health, the hospital is recognized as an innovator in the delivery of specialized cardiovascular services in an environment where excellence and compassion are emphasized.
+St. Francis Hospital & Heart Center®, part of the Catholic Health system, is a community hospital located in Roslyn, NY.
+Founded in 1922 by the Franciscan Missionaries of Mary, the hospital is New York State’s only specialty designated cardiac center—offering one of the leading cardiac care programs in the nation and recognized as an innovator in the delivery of specialized cardiovascular services in an environment where excellence and compassion are emphasized.

 We are also nationally recognized in areas of care including orthopedics, neurology, gastroenterology, cancer, and pulmonary.